gstoyano/target-dev.en/help/dev/before-implement/privacy/cmp-privacy-and-general-data-protection-regulation.md

 * Have personal information deleted
 * Be informed that personal information is being disclosed or sold

-If you were busy getting ready for Europe’s privacy law (GDPR) last year, some of these rights might be familiar and much of the work you have done can be repurposed.
+If you were busy getting ready for Europe's privacy law (GDPR) last year, some of these rights might be familiar and much of the work you have done can be repurposed.

 <InlineAlert variant="info" slots="text"/>